jakobottar/pl-season-explorer/README.md

 ## Code Documentation

 All code is our own work: we did not import libraries from anywhere.
+- about
+  - index.html: contains the code for the "about" page.
 - css
   - styles.css: contains all css styling code apart from team colors.
   - team-colors.css: contains team color stylings.